 Elise Woodson Scholarship Award

-Please join us in support of our mission by making a donation of any amount to the Elise Woodson Scholarship Fund.
+Please join us in support of our mission by making a tax-deductible donation the Elise Woodson Scholarship Award Fund.
 Your generosity will assist young scholars in their academic endeavors.
-You may donate through the website www.CWGLA.org or send a check or certified funds to P.O.
+To donate, click the donate button at the top of our website or send certified funds to P.O.
 Box 470707, Los Angeles, California 90047.

 If you have any questions contact us at email@example.com

-CWGLA is a 501(c)(3) non-profit.
-Your support and donations allow us to document and preserve our African American stories in our book brand Snapshots and YGB, mentoring our youth, and fund the Elise Woodson Scholarship Award.
+CWGLA is a 501(c)(3) non-profit organization.
+Your support and donations allow us to document and preserve African American family history, mentor our youth in the We See You Creative Writing & Mentoring Program, and fund the Elise Woodson Scholarship Award.